playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 # `<Activity>`

 // TODO: Talk about how we can lean into the VDOM state system to allow for preserving state between unrenders and re-renders

+# React Compiler

+// TODO: Talk about how allowing React to control the dataflow of components and strict rules around said dataflow allows a compiler to optimize things further